MileHacker Logo

 • The Caribbean sun is intense.
 Use high-SPF Reef-safe sunscreen frequently.

-• Many travelers arrive without pre-booked ferry tickets or golf carts, leading to issues.
+• Many travelers arrive without pre-booked boat admission or small electric vehicles, leading to issues.
 Book ahead.

-• Many smaller establishments are cash-only.
+• Many smaller businesses are cash-only.
 Always carry sufficient U.S. Dollars in small denominations.

 • Opportunistic theft can occur on beaches.
 Monitor belongings or use a Portable safe.